Pulmonary embolism: Thrombolysis

 The use of thrombolysis in non-massive PEs is still debated.
 Some have found that the treatment decreases the risk of death and increases the risk of bleeding including intracranial hemorrhage.
 Others have found no decrease in the risk of death.

 Inferior vena cava filter

-There are two situations when an inferior vena cava filter is considered advantageous, and those are if anticoagulant therapy is contraindicated (e.g. shortly after a major operation), or a person has a pulmonary embolus in spite of being anticoagulated.
+There are two situations when an inferior vena cava filter is considered advantageous, and those are if anticoagulant therapy is contraindicated (e.g. shortly after a major operation), or a person has a pulmonary embolus despite being anticoagulated.
 In these instances, it may be implanted to prevent new or existing DVTs from entering the pulmonary artery and combining with an existing blockage.
-In spite of the device's theoretical advantage of preventing pulmonary emboli, there is a lack of evidence supporting its effectiveness.
+Despite the device's theoretical advantage of preventing pulmonary emboli, there is a lack of evidence supporting its effectiveness.

 Inferior vena cava filters should be removed as soon as it becomes safe to start using anticoagulation.
 Although modern filters are meant to be retrievable, complications may prevent some from being removed.
 The long-term safety profile of permanently leaving a filter inside the body is not known.